cyberrangecz/docs/docs/extras/logging/how-to-use-it.md

 ## Enable command logging
-Command logging is enabled on host VMs by using a number of Ansible roles.
+Command logging is enabled on host VMs by using several Ansible roles.
 If the organizer wants to log terminal commands, these roles must be added to the playbook of the sandbox definition.
 (More about sandbox definition creation: [Sandbox definition creation process](../../../user-guide-basic/sandbox-agenda/sandbox-definition/#create-sandbox-definition))

 * **Bash command logging** can be enabled by using the [KYPO Sandbox Logging Commands](https://gitlab.ics.muni.cz/muni-kypo-crp/useful-ansible-roles/kypo-sandbox-logging-bash) Ansible role.